itsoliviae/oeperscholas.repo/newprojects/weekof1006/nflhw1006/nfl.md

  1. List the names of all NFL teams'
- - select teams from teams;
+ - select name from teams;

 2. List the stadium name and head coach of all NFC teams
 - select stadium, head_coach from teams;